April 2026 Spray Update

 Homeowner Publications

-- Why Backyard Fruit Trees May Not Be For Everyone
+- Why Growing Backyard Fruit Trees Is Not for Everyone (pdf)

 - Pest Management Guide for Apples in Washington Home Orchards